corcoted/corcoted.github.io/_drafts/2022-06-01-HomogeneousOptics-2.md

 [^4]: Wolf, K. B. Optical Models and Symmetry.
 Chapter 4 of <i>Progress in Optics</i>; Elsevier, 2017; Vol. 62, pp 225–291. <a href="https://doi.org/10.1016/bs.po.2016.12.002">https://doi.org/10.1016/bs.po.2016.12.002</a>.

 ## Derivations
+Here I walk through how the translation and rotation matrices are constructed.
+The rotation matrices you may have seen before, although probably not in homogeneous coordinates.
+The translation matrices are unique to the homogeneous representation.
+In traditional 2D matrix algebra, translation is not representable by matrix multiplication.
+Instead, you have to add vectors directly.
+Being able to put all of the Euclidean transformations into the same form is one of the major benefits of using homogeneous coordinates.

 ### Translation
 Our first task is to shift our line by a constant vector (_u_,_v_).
 Equivalently, we can move our coordinate axis by the opposite translation.
 In other words, we can do \\( x \\rightarrow x-u, y \\rightarrow y-v \\).
 Substituting this change into the line equation, we have